Last Updated on 28 December, 2020 by Veronica

 Learn more about Perpignan and Castelnou in this detailed post of this beautiful stretch through the South of France.

-This day you can sleep in Perpignan if you don’t want to do many kilometers, or in Carcassonne, which is the next visit day.
+On this day, you can sleep in Perpignan if you don’t want to go too many kilometers, or in Carcassonne, which is the next visit day.

 Lagrasse – Carcassonne

 Lagrasse is one of the most beautiful villages in France and is very close to Carcassonne.
 The landscape around this village is spectacular, it is surrounded by vineyards and hills.
-When you arrive at the village it seems that you have retreated five centuries, enjoy its medieval architecture and some wine if you do not drive 😉
+When you arrive at the village it seems that you have gone back in time five centuries, enjoy its medieval architecture and some wine if you do not drive 😉

 Carcassonne is a city with a fairytale castle, a Disney castle.
 Our recommendation is that you walk around the citadel and at sunset look for a good place to enjoy the golden colors that the stone takes.
 A good place is the bridge over the Aude River.